grkmZgR/grkmZgR/README.md

 # Hello! 👋

 Welcome to my GitHub profile.
-I'm a Senior Industrial Engineering Student passionate about building innovative solutions and exploring new technologies.
+I'm a Senior Industrial Engineering Student passionate about Data and Optimization.

 - **Currently Working On:**
   - **IE106:** Developing a Library Database using MySQL.